MamidalaV/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils (Summary):

+P-Value for Lot 3 is 0.04 which is less than the standard significance level.
+Which implies there are issues within the production of this lot.
+Further investigation is required.

 - t.test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 ![t test_all](https://user-images.githubusercontent.com/74985818/121767857-fa18ed00-cb28-11eb-9a79-4962e32e4b41.png)